chowdhurynaziaenam/heart_disease_detection/README.md

 2. Checking for missing values
 3. Finding correlation between variables
 4. Developing predictive model using 9 classifiers to detect individuals with heart disease
-5. Assess performance of classifiers based on Accuracy, ROC score, Recall, F1-score and Precision
+5. Assess performance of classifiers based on Accuracy, Recall, AUC, ROC Curve, F1-score and Precision

 ## Environment